kuhn-ruess/cmdbsyncer-docs/docs/basics/rewrite_attributes.md

 ``` python
 ['one_service', 'another_service']
 ```
 you are good to go.
-If not, use Jinja to archive that outcome.
+If not, use Jinja to achieve that outcome.

 An Example for a prefix would look like this:
 ``` python